 About David

-I was born in Roswell, NM.
-A few years ago upon learning this about me a Priest and friend, announced to everyone in the chapel, “Ah, now that explains it.”
-We all laugh, yet in a strange way I have felt the resemblance to the alien hoopla that surrounds Roswell and the mystery associated with being on a spiritual journey.
+I was born in Roswell, NM. 😊 A few years ago upon learning about my birthplace, a Priest and friend, announced to everyone in the chapel, “Ah, now that explains it.” 😀We all laugh, yet in a strange way I sensed the feeling of being an "outsider," like an alien that often is connected to the town of Roswell.
+I came to attribute this feeling to the mystery associated with being on a spiritual journey.

 Peace Sign, Slogans and Desire

 Growing up in the late ‘60s and ‘70s I was part of a generation spent on slogans like ‘make peace not war’ wrestling with social change and unrest.
-With “peace sign” posters and carrying around an over-sized “peace sign” key chain I became the senior class president of my high school.
+I was often hanging “peace sign” posters wherever I could and carrying an over-sized “peace sign” key chain.
 Being part of a family that ran a family business my activities were divided between school, basketball and helping in the retail/service business.
 I enjoyed marketing and finding ways to influence people in their buying decisions.
 Studying the art of advertising I became aware how desire works through the “model.”
-Applying this knowledge to business brought success yet I could not let go of seeing myself as autonomous - free of the “model.”
+Applying this knowledge to business brought success yet I always thought of myself as autonomous - free of the “model.”

 In 1997 I found myself in Leadership McLean County and participating in a community service project for the local domestic violence shelter.
 The project was to create an awareness campaign which I felt right at home with, however the message of the campaign was gut-wrenching and disturbing to my very core.
-I thought that in all my trendy “peace” studies I would have had a clue what violence is all about, but then I meet, Domestic.
-The awareness campaign revealed how our ideologies conjure up peace, when deep down it is nothing more than a shell game, simply hiding the little marble under one of the shells, always moving it from one to the other shell.
-Interviews with the DV survivors, those who had moved on from the bitterness, pain and resentment cause by the violence, all modeled a faith to such a degree that I had never witnessed before.
+I thought that in all my trendy “peace” studies I would have had a clue what violence is all about, but then I met, violence up front and personal.
+The awareness campaign revealed how our conventual ideologies conjure up peace, when deep down, our system of ideas and ideals are nothing more than a shell game, simply hiding the little marble under one of the shells, always moving from one to the other shell.
+Interviews with the DV survivors - those who had moved on from resentment cause by the violence - all modeled a faith that I had never witnessed before.

 Instrument, Model & Direction

-Soon after that experience my spiritual director suggested I look into the Franciscan way of life and at the same time she handed me a brochure to the Shalem Institute’s 'Soul of the Executive Program'.
-I found that the Franciscan Charism fit like a glove and the well structured program of Shalem provided the opportunity for renewal and ways to seek spiritual wisdom, vision and clarity.
-Both of these paths helped me to probe my relationships with others, with God and with myself.
-They provided a foundation to clear the debris and noise from my life allowing me to undergo God and to listen to the exceedingly peaceful yet powerful meaning of Love from God who is wanting to speak to us.
+That experience led me to seeking a spiritual director and discernment which opened me up to explore the ecumenical Franciscan way of life.
+My director also introduced me to the Shalem Institute and their 'Soul of the Executive Program'.
+Spiritual direction, the Franciscan Charism and the well structured program of Shalem a path of renewal, prayer and clarity.
+These paths helped me to probe my relationships with myself, others and God.
+They provided a foundation to clear the debris and noise surrounding my life, allowing me to 'undergo God' and listen to the exceedingly peaceful yet powerful meaning of Love, which is God, who is wanting to speak to us.

 Coming Alive

-When exploring how one “comes alive” we discover how instrumental memory is and how that memory has and is expressing itself out over the course of one’s life.
-For me ever since I can remember I have explored the questions of “why we desire what we do?” and “why is there so much violence in our world?”
-These questions have led to the inspiring and stimulating anthropological insights of French thinker René Girard.
-And most recently the path following these questions have led to being commissioned as a spiritual director by the Catholic Diocese of Peoria.
+When exploring how one “comes alive” we discover how instrumental desire are in our lives.
+Ever since I can remember, I have explored the questions of “why we desire what we do?” and “why is there so much violence in our world?”
+These questions led me to the inspiring and stimulating anthropological insights of French thinker René Girard.
+More recently, the path following these questions have led to being commissioned as a spiritual director by the Catholic Diocese of Peoria.

-Along with these personal passions, my wife Ann and I reinvigorate our spirits, at least once a year, by going on retreats; we are active members of St Mary’s Catholic Church in Bloomington; involved in Cursillo; and are professed in the Order of Secular Franciscans.
+Along with these personal passions, I am an active member of St Mary’s Catholic Church in Bloomington; involved in the Cursillo Movement; and am professed in the Order of Secular Franciscans.

 Lastly, In Two Tramps in Mud Time Robert Frost sums up how I wish to live my life: